 This post may contain affiliate links.
 If you make a purchase through links on our site, we may earn a commission.

-We love Baked Pork Tenderloin and this recipe is sure to impress even the pickiest of eaters.
-It’s super easy and oh so tasty and tender.
+We love Oven Baked Pork Tenderloin and this recipe is sure to impress even the pickiest of eaters.
+Juicy, tender, and flavorful with a quick spice rub that cooks in 35 minutes!

 Baked Pork Tenderloin